awsdocs/amazon-transcribe-developer-guide/doc_source/clm-transcription.md

 **To start a transcription job \(API\)**

 **To transcribe an audio or video file with a custom language model \(API\)**
-+  In the [StartTranscriptionJob](API_StartTranscriptionJob.md) operation, specify the following\.
++ For the [StartTranscriptionJob](API_StartTranscriptionJob.md) API, specify the following\.

   1. For `TranscriptionJobName`, specify a name that is unique to your AWS account\.

   1. For `LanguageCode`, specify the language code that corresponds to the language spoken in your audio or video file\.

-  1. In the `MediaFileUri` parameter of the `Media` object, specify Amazon S3 location of the file that you want to transcribe\.
+  1. For the `MediaFileUri` parameter of the `Media` object, specify Amazon S3 location of the file you want to transcribe\.

   1. For the `LanguageModelName` parameter of the `ModelSettings` object, specify the name of the custom language model\.